mie-lab/car_sharing_simulator/README.md

 The mode choice model is the most important part of the simulation.
 It decides when people use car sharing for their trips.
 We provide a mode choice model (download [here](https://polybox.ethz.ch/index.php/s/U6Ge2Sb49rnRzV6)), which is however trained on a dataset of users in Switzerland.
 Users in other cities may behave very differently, so you should decide carefully whether you want to use your own model.

+First, we **provide sample code for a very basic mode choice model** [here](carsharing/mode_choice_models.py) (class `BasicModeChoiceModel`).
+You can modify this code for a handcrafted mode-inference function.

-Our mode choice models uses the following input features for inference (to assign a mode to a trip):
+Secondly, we provide two XGBoost models that were trained on the behaviour of car sharing users from the [MOBIS dataset](https://ivtmobis.ethz.ch/mobis/covid19/reports/latest#MOBIS-COVID19).
+They were trained on to use the following input features for inference (to assign a mode to a trip):
 * feat_age: Age in years
 * feat_sex: 1 = female, 0 = male
 * feat_caraccess: 1 if the person owns a car, 0 else: